-Meanwhile, work continues on the Automated People Mover (APM) train guideway and stations, along with terminal vertical core and reconstruction projects in the Central Terminal Area (CTA).
-Work could begin on the first new walkway from Terminals 4 and 5 to the future West APM station this month.
-Temporary pedestrian walkways are in place in the construction zones on the Upper/Departures Level, reducing the drop-off lane availability.
+Temporary pedestrian walkways are in place in the construction zones on the Upper/Departures Level, reducing drop-off lane availability.
 Portions of Center Way are closed for APM guideway and station construction, with other roadways/lanes restricted overnight.

-Terminal 6: Gate 61 is closed for construction of a terminal vertical core.
-Several additional gates are closed in preparation for a renovation project.
+Terminal 6: One gate in the northwestern part of the building is closed for construction of the Terminal 5.5 vertical core.
+Several additional gates are closed for modernization.

 Updates on Other Projects:

 Automated People Mover (APM): Work continues on station and pedestrian bridge construction.
 Crews have begun the installation of structural steel for the station canopy at the Center CTA station.

 Receiving Station-X: Work continues on the Receiving Station-X (RS-X) project at the northwestern corner of the airport property.
 RS-X will improve the reliability of electrical service at LAX, moving the airport off of a nearby receiving station that is shared with the neighboring community.
 Portions of Pershing Drive at and south of the intersection with Westchester Parkway will be restricted Monday through Friday from 9 a.m. to 3:30 p.m. until late May to facilitate installation of sanitary sewer and storm drain lines.

 One of the four through lanes on the Lower/Arrivals Level near Terminal 6 is temporarily closed for installation of an elevated pedestrian bridge to a future APM station.